An official website of the United States government

 Background

-Mission packages (MPs) were created for LCS in response to an evolving threat environment.
-All mission packages are interchangeable between both LCS variants.
-Mission Package can be decomposed as follows:
+Mission Packages (MPs) were created for the LCS in response to an evolving threat environment.
+SUW Mission Packages are interchangeable between both LCS variants.
+The MCM MP is exclusively employed on the Independence-variant LCSs.
+Mission Packages can be described as follows:

 • Mission Systems = Vehicles, Sensors, and Weapons